 On the red side, my favorite would be our Cabernet called Trace Ridge, and that’s from Knights Valley.
 The grapes come from the slopes of Mount St. Helena there, with spectacular views.
 A very pristine spot, very magical.

 In your day-to-day business of making wine, do you use the word “terroir”?

-Oh, we use terroir all the time, yeah.
-We, especially myself, have a firm belief in the fact that “wine is made in the vineyard.”
+Oh, we use terroir all the time.
+I have a firm belief that “wine is made in the vineyard.”
 It starts with the dirt, and then on top of the dirt, it all starts with the site, which encompasses the dirt, the weather pattern, your location, your climate, be it cool or warm, the elevation of the vineyard, the aspect of the vineyard, the percent slope of the vineyard, all of that is terroir.
-Yeah, terroir is huge.
+Terroir is huge.

 Does it take a lot of Sonoma County microbrews to make great wine?

 It’s palate cleanser at the end of the day!
 Lord knows we have plenty of great beers here.
-I like that IPA from Lagunitas, and I like the Russian River Brewery.
-The folks down there on Fourth Street they make some pretty good stuff.
+I like the IPA from Lagunitas, and I like the Russian River Brewery.
+The folks down there on Fourth Street make some pretty good stuff.

 What’s your favorite Sonoma County getaway?